Recommendations

 Natural History Museum

 As an introduction to the planet’s wonders, the Natural History Museum is hard to beat – from the giant whale skeleton in the entrance hall, through to the thrilling Dinosaurs gallery.
-The special exhibitions are particularly strong – you can currently immerse yourself in the weird wonderful world of birds.
-And there’s a T. rex Restaurant among other family-friendly eateries.
+The special exhibitions are particularly strong, and there’s a T. rex Restaurant among other family-friendly eateries.
 Finish your visit with a stop in the irresistible shop where we can almost guarantee that you won't leave empty handed.

 07